 Note also that the bits in the "Set" section are also shown as setting User Memory to Permalock (the normal lock operation was performed before in a separate operation).
 In order to change the lock status of any of the bits, simply select the lock/unlock action you'd like to perform from the dropdown for the desired memory bank and hit the "Set tag Lock Status" button to write the Lock payload to the tag.
 The status of the command will be indicated in the status bar.

 There are a couple of things to note about how the application works:

 - It is important to read the current settings from a tag first; the EPC value is used as a filter when issuing the tag Lock command

 - A Tag Kill password MUST be set before the tag Kill bit can be set

-- For Monza tags with no User Memory, the User Memory Lock and Permalock bits are set and cannot be changed (the above image is for a Monza 5 tag chip).
+- For Monza tags with no User Memory, the User Memory Lock and Permalock bits are set and cannot be changed.